R012/r2p2/README.md

 ## Download

-R2p2 is hosted in GitHub, so you can clone de repository as usual in Git:
+R2p2 is hosted in GitHub, so you can clone the repository as usual in Git:

 ```Bash
 git clone https://github.com/ISG-UAH/r2p2.git